christopherstyles/ruby-extensions-experimental/README.md

 ## Introduction

-This project contains experimental Ruby extensions, used exclusively as an explorative process rather than production solutions.
-It's simply play!
+This project contains experimental extensions to the Ruby standard classes, for use exclusively as a process of exploration...it's just play!

 ## What's included